oneops/oneops-training/includes/user-1-beginner.md

 ## Which Cloud?

-- Each cloud platform introduces lock in
+- Each cloud platform introduces lock-in
+- Specific API and tools
 - No cloud is available globally